 In the past 5 years, Sydney has been the host city to dozens of iconic food and beverage launches, with a fair slice of those concepts and branding names ending up with operations outside of New South Wales with a handfull of them outside of the country.

-It is no secret that just as in New Zealand-The United States and in The United Kingdon, the Craft Beer industry is just kicking off, with the establishemnt of a number of high profile branding names in the Sydney Brisbane and Melbourne markets.
+It is no secret that just as in New Zealand-The United States and in The United Kingdon, the Craft Beer industry is just kicking off, with the establishemnt of a number of high profile branding names in the Australian market.

-It is perfectly clear for anyone who cares to look, that the large national brewing companies, both local and international are buying up smaller Australian craft brands, and bringing them into their massive portfolios.
+It is perfectly clear for anyone who cares to look, that the large national brewing companies, both local and international are buying up smaller Australian craft beer brands, and bringing them into their massive portfolios with the recent sale of 4 Pines in Manly purchased by the largest brewery in the world.

 From the recent sale of the Bavarian Beer Cafe chain for a whopping $AU200 Million, down to a boutique South Australian brand exiting for just under AU$50 Mill, these remarkable exit prices are paid for the one underlying reason.